Sailor Brinkley-Cook Shows Off Her Svelte Physique In A Cheeky Bikini During Golden Hour

 "Beautiful Beach Bum!
 Literally," Christie declared, the remark garnering likes from several viewers.

-Many others followed suit, either showing their adoration by stringing together series of affectionate emoji, or expressing their feelings in words.
+Many others followed suit, either showing their adoration by stringing together a series of affectionate emoji or expressing their feelings in words.
 Lots of fans remarked on her striking resemblance to her mother, particularly when she smiled.

 "Blessings to you as well, Sailor..." one fan responded to her caption, throwing a tulip, stars, and kissing-face symbols into the mix.